ansleysze/DemoSymfony/README.md

 GRANT ALL PRIVILEGES ON symfony_db.* TO 'a'@'localhost' IDENTIFIED BY '12345678';
 FLUSH PRIVILEGES;

-4. .env
+4. .env config in the symfony directory
 DATABASE_URL = "mysql://a:12345678@127.0.0.1:3306/symfony_db"

-5.php bin/console make:entity Product
+5.php bin/console make:entity Product  (make the product and customize to your liking)
 #[ORM\Column(length: 255, nullable: true)]
    private ?string $name;
 public function setName(string $name): self